 CN: discussion around detention, state violence, deportation, and accounts of sexual and domestic abuse

-Now, local authorities including Southwark, Bexley, Greenwich, and Lewisham have started using the state’s austerity limited funds to embed immigration officers into their services.
+Now, local authorities including Southwark, Bexley, Greenwich, and Lewisham have started using the state’s austerity limited funds to embed immigration officers into their services – more specifically into the No Recourse to Public Funds (NRPF) teams.
 This leaves survivors of sexual and domestic violence with insecure immigration status in a lose-lose situation.
 Forced to make the choice between violent abuse in the home, or violent abuse from the Home Office.

 Under the guise of “extra support”, embedded immigration officers from the Home Office are increasingly becoming gatekeepers to local authority assistance.
 This takes place alongside the at-times unintentional complicity of those employed by the local authorities, which can include social workers and frontline domestic violence support workers.
 The presence of embedded immigration officers in these frontline services means that survivors themselves are facing arrest, detention, and possible deportation when they present to the local authority for the support they need to survive.
 As a result, many survivors will not seek help at all, out of fear of revealing their immigration status.
 The consequences of this are life-threatening.
 For example, last year ‘a woman who reported being kidnapped and raped was arrested on immigration charges while being cared for at a centre for sexual assault victims [in London]’.
 She was ‘five months pregnant at the time of her arrest’.